 The BMW Group offers all types of drive according to the use cases of the drivers and the infrastructure in the markets around the globe.

-Powerful and sustainable energy storage systems and the development of new innovative battery cells are key elements for future fully electric vehicle generations.
+Powerful energy storage systems and the development of new innovative battery cells are key elements for future fully electric vehicle generations.
 The BMW Group is working to significantly raise the energy density of the cells while at the same lowering the costs for materials used and production.
 The recyclability of the battery is an important aspect that provides input for the development of future battery cell generations.
 Furthermore, the BMW Group is already conducting intensive research into solid-state battery technology, which already looks very promising.

 The New Class is the product range of the BMW Group dedicated exclusively to fully electric propulsion.
 It is being developed on our New Cluster Architecture (NCAR) with its three future-oriented core elements of “electrical”, “digital” and “circular”.